hres/cfg-task-service/README.md

 ## Maven Build and Deployment

+For a standalone deployment, do the following:

 1. `mvn clean install`
-2. copy `target/cfg-task-service.war` to `webapps` directory of tomcat 8
+2. copy `target/cfg-task-service.war` to `webapps` directory of Tomcat 8.0

 ## How to Test Service